Year of Call:

 - Royal Mencap Society v Tomlinson-Blake EWCA Civ 1641 (concerning the issue of whether “sleep-in” workers are entitled to National Minimum Wage)

+Patrick practises in the fields of personal injury and clinical negligence, including drafting pleadings, advisory work, trials and interim applications.
 During pupillage, Patrick experienced wide range of personal injury and clinical negligence claims while under the supervision of Daniel Clarke.
-Patrick also assisted Sarah Crowther QC in several cases during pupillage.
 In particular, he gained a grounding in the Package Travel Regulations and accidents abroad.
 He welcomes instructions in these areas.

-As a judicial assistant, Patrick assisted the Court of Appeal with the following appellate cases:
+As a judicial assistant, Patrick assisted the Court of Appeal with two clinical negligence appellate cases:

 - EH v Dorset Healthcare University NHS FT EWCA Civ 1841 (concerning the whether certain heads of damage were irrecoverable on grounds of illegality and applying the case law in Gray v Thames Trains Ltd and Patel v Mirza)

-Patrick is currently seconded three days a week to a leading firm of solicitors in London working with their commercial litigation department.
-Patrick is assisting with two large group actions involving professional negligence and fraud and, in particular, is assisting with the procedural issues arising from the management of large group actions.
+Patrick recently completed a secondment to a leading firm of solicitors in London working with their commercial litigation department.
+Patrick assisted with two large group actions involving professional negligence and fraud and, in particular, is assisting with the procedural issues arising from the management of large group actions.

 Whilst in pupillage, Patrick was supervised by David E Grant, and assisted him with several pensions cases, including the rectification claims in Nomura and ColArt.